vim-scripts/gvimt/doc/gvimt_README.txt

 gvimt.bat
 Written by Geoff Wood (geoffrey.wood at_symbol thomsonreuters.com)
 gw 13/9/12 - created
-gw 25/9/12 - updated to raise Vim to foreground
+gw 25/9/12 - updated to raise Vim to foreground, removes awk and grep dependency, adds path option to specify vim location

 gvimt.bat is a script for Windows to open new files in gvim in new tabs, splits or vertical splits.
 It starts gvim if it is not running already.

 Call it from SendTo menu, from Context menu entries or from the command line.

-It needs grep and awk in the path (tested with gnu versions).
-Also gvim.exe.

 It uses the tasklist command (which exists from Windows XP, but not in Windows 2000) when checking if gvim is already running.
 On Windows 2000 you'll need to have an instance of gvim running already.